xuanronaldo/pypostester/README.md

 ```

 ## Important Notes
-1. Ensure close price and position series have the same length
+1. Position values should be within [-1, 1] range
 2. Trading costs should be input as decimals (e.g., 0.001 for 0.1%)
-3. Position values should be within [-1, 1] range
+3. Ensure price and position series have matching indices

 ## Roadmap
 - [ ] Add more built-in indicators